 We have only one single life!
 What do you plan to do with yours?

 Beth Knobbe lives an intentional single life and writes from her home in Chicago.
 Beth earned a bachelor’s degree from Briar Cliff University and a Master of Divinity degree from Catholic Theological Union.
-She currently serves as a campus minister at the Sheil Catholic Center at Northwestern University where she oversees spirituality programs, coordinates retreats, and leads an annual mission trip to Nicaragua.
+Her extensive ministry experience includes coordinating retreats, facilitating RCIA and Small Faith-Sharing Groups, leading mission trips, and participating in inter-faith dialogue.
 Beth is the author of Finding My Voice: A Young Woman’s Perspective (St. Anthony Messenger Press, 2009) and Party of One: Living Single with Faith, Purpose, and Passion (St. Anthony Messenger Press, 2011).

 Beth can be reached at firstname.lastname@example.org .